oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

 ## Functional Requirements

-${doc.customer.name} needs a solution to manage Human Resource data from an analytical perspective.
-They need to monitor the current values of salary, retribution, cost of labor, presences/absences in current and past ${doc.customer.name}'s organizational structure for different employee types.
+A Company Making Everything needs a solution to manage Human Resource data from an analytical perspective.
+They need to monitor the current values of salary, retribution, cost of labor, presences/absences in current and past A Company Making Everything's organizational structure for different employee types.
 They also need to understand historical trends of the main KPIs and predict possible future scenarios.

 ### Use cases

 Different type of users will leverage the new analytic platform capabilities:

--   **Analysts** in ${doc.customer.name} will profile and analyze data to identify and prototype KPIs, visualizations, dashboards and other outputs useful for ${doc.customer.name}s's business users.
+-   **Analysts** in A Company Making Everything will profile and analyze data to identify and prototype KPIs, visualizations, dashboards and other outputs useful for A Company Making Everythings's business users.
--   **Report Developers** in ${doc.customer.name} will prepare and publish KPIs, visualizations and dashboards, that will be used by ${doc.customer.name}'s business users to understand history and trends of various data sets managed by ${doc.customer.name}.
+-   **Report Developers** in A Company Making Everything will prepare and publish KPIs, visualizations and dashboards, that will be used by A Company Making Everything's business users to understand history and trends of various data sets managed by A Company Making Everything.
--   **Data Scientists** in ${doc.customer.name} need an environment to load and prepare data, develop, and test ML models, so that they can create new insights from data in the new analytic platform.
+-   **Data Scientists** in A Company Making Everything need an environment to load and prepare data, develop, and test ML models, so that they can create new insights from data in the new analytic platform.
--   ${doc.customer.name}'s **Business Users** (HR Managers, HR Specialists, etc...), need interactive dashboards and visualizations, to analyze HR management KPIs values (cost of labor, salaries, absences/presences) and other characteristics of the service they are responsible for.
+-   A Company Making Everything's **Business Users** (HR Managers, HR Specialists, etc...), need interactive dashboards and visualizations, to analyze HR management KPIs values (cost of labor, salaries, absences/presences) and other characteristics of the service they are responsible for.
 They also need a Graphical User Interface to manage some master data updates ("D_SOURCE_TABLE1 voci di retribuzione" - i.e. "Payslip items grouping" and "Categoria di Storno" - i.e. "Reversal Category").
--   **All ${doc.customer.name}'s users** needs a supporting tool to manage metadata and main business glossaries of the data included in the analytic solution.
+-   **All A Company Making Everything's users** needs a supporting tool to manage metadata and main business glossaries of the data included in the analytic solution.

 ### Requirement Matrix